Derek316x/unit-3-final-project/project_proposals.md

 **"Illegible handwriting is a problem for a large number of children…it can affect [children] not only personally (their self-esteem), but also academically, and their careers in the future.
 So, it’s got a very long trajectory."**
 - Dr. Gerry Conti, assistant professor of occupational therapy at Wayne State University

-**Manuscript handwriting instruction is only required until Grade 1, but fluency and automaticity in handwriting have been shown to develop well beyond then**
+**"Manuscript handwriting instruction is only required until Grade 1, but fluency and automaticity in handwriting have been shown to develop well beyond then."**
 - Graham, S., and Santangelo, T. “A Meta-Analysis of the Effectiveness of Teaching Handwriting.”
 Presented at Handwriting in the 21st Century?: An Educational Summit, Washington, D.C., January 23, 2012.

 ###Market Size###